scottlamb/moonfire-nvr/guide/schema.md

 *   additional timestamp fields which may be useful in diagnosing/correcting time jumps/inconsistencies.

-### Version 3 to version 4
+### Version 3 to version 4 to version 5

 This upgrade affects only the SQLite database.

+Version 4 represents a half-finished upgrade from version 3 to version 5; it is never used.

-Version 4 adds over version 3:
+Version 5 adds over version 3:

 *   permissions for users and sessions.
 Existing users will have only the `view_video` permission, matching their previous behavior.
 *   the `signals` schema, used to store status of signals such as camera motion detection, security system zones, etc.
+*   the ability to recover from a completely full sample file directory (#65) without manual intervention.